Dharamkot – a Hippie village in the Himalayas

 We took an overnight train from Delhi to Pathankot station.
 From Pathankot, we had two options – take a taxi or a local bus to McLeodganj.
 The taxi takes around 2.5 hours depending on the traffic and the buses take 4 to 5 hours since they stop at many villages to pick up people and make more money.
 We obviously chose the latter.
 I have been to McLeodganj a few times while I was a student, so I usually skip this place all together because it has become extremely crowded and is no longer a backpacker destination.
 You can also take a direct overnight bus from Delhi to McLeodganj.
 A decent bus will cost you around INR 1000 – 1200 per person but I prefer the trains.

 From McLeodganj bus stop, there’s a short cut to Dharamkot which will take you 15 minutes to cover if you walk at a leisurely pace, and 20 if you’re carrying luggage and are tired from a bumpy butt breaking bus journey from Pathankot.
 Ask anyone at the bus station to point you to the right direction since most of the people here understand English.
+Upon reaching Dharamkot, you can replenish your energy at any one of the beautiful cafes.
+I have never had a bad meal or a bad cup of coffee or tea in this area.

 Where to Stay in Dharamkot